abaez/docker-ansible-contrib/README.md

 ### DESCRIPTION
 A docker container to be used for contributing or tweaking ansible.
-Nothing to breathtaking, but using the ansible's [helping testing][4] for guidelines in building the container.
+Nothing too breathtaking.
+Using the ansible's [helping testing][4] for guidelines in building the container.
+Currently uses `bash -c` as the entrypoint for ease of use.

 [1]: http://www.ansible.com/